microsoft/qsharp-compiler/src/Formatter/README.md

 QsFmt is a source code formatter for Q#.
 It's in the very early stages of development and is currently experimental.
+It will very likely eat your code when it tries to format it!

-It has a command-line interface that you can use by running `dotnet run -p App` from this folder.
+You can use the command-line tool by running `dotnet run -p App` from this folder.
+This will only print the formatted code to the console, and won't overwrite your files, so it's safe to use.

 ## Design